rapidspeciation/biodiversity_genomics_course/exercises/10_genome_scan.md

 The way we have encoded the genotypes (e.g. A/T) in our geno.gz file is called "phased" and we specify that with "-f phased" even though our data is actually not phased.
 Instead of writing all the individual names into the command, we can give only the species names in the code (e.g. -p Hmel.mal.col -p Hmel.agl.per) and with `--popsFile` specify a file that contains a line for each individual with its name and species in a text file.

-Next, we calculate fd to test for introgression between H. melpomene amaryllis and H. timareta thelxiopea using H. numata as outgroup. fd is a measure of introgression suitable for small windows.
+Next, we calculate fd and fdM to test for introgression between H. melpomene amaryllis and H. timareta thelxiopea using H. numata as outgroup. fd and fdM are measures of introgression suitable for small windows.

 ```shell
 ABBABABAwindows.py \